-Admitted IBW members will take six credit hours across all four years of their college education.
+Admitted workshop members will take 4.5 credit hours.
 Additional professional development opportunities include two Alumni Super Friday Seminars, two pitch competitions, field trips to New York City and Chicago, and specialized training with Training with the Street.
-The IBW works with many of the top firms in the industry, including Goldman Sachs, Bank of America Merrill, Barclays, and JP Morgan, and blue-chip boutiques including Perella Weinberg Partners, Moelis & Co., and Lazard.
-The curriculum begins for freshmen in the Investment Banking Club where students learn the basics about the industry.
+The curriculum begins for freshmen in the Financial Services Club, where students learn the basics about the industry.

 Sophomores in the fall semester, assuming students are spending four years at IU.
 If students are taking 4.5 or 5 years to complete undergraduate work, or are 3/2 MBA students, they should apply in the fall semester of their junior year.

 Applications are due as an assignment in week one of F355 Investment Banking and Capital Markets.

 Admittance into the Investment Banking Workshop will be based on the student's application, cumulative GPA of at least a 3.60 as of August, and grade performance in F355 Investment Banking and Capital Markets.